Marriage fraud: Stories from victims

-Sponsors: Do not be tempted by offers of money or other rewards to marry a person just so he or she can immigrate to Canada.
+Don’t be tempted by offers of money or other rewards to marry a person just so he or she can immigrate to Canada.
 If you do this, you may face serious criminal charges.
-You will also still have to meet the terms of the sponsorship.
+You'll also still have to meet the terms of the sponsorship.

-Do not feel you must help somebody by being part of a marriage of convenience, no matter what the reason.
-It is not worth the risks.
+Don’t feel you must help somebody by being part of a marriage of convenience, no matter what the reason.
+It’s not worth the risks.

-Visa applicants: Do not get involved in a false marriage.
-CIC will refuse your visa and may ban you from travel to Canada for two years.
-This will stay on your CIC record forever.
+Don’t get involved in a false marriage.
+We’ll refuse your visa and may ban you from travel to Canada for five years.
+This will stay on your immigration record forever.

-CIC knows that even genuine marriages can fail.
-But, if you enter into a marriage of convenience and come to Canada as an immigrant, Canada may:
+We know that even genuine marriages can fail.
+But, if you enter into a marriage of convenience to come to Canada as an immigrant, we may: